Race Betterment Foundation: National Conferences on Race Betterment

-The First National Conference on Race Betterment
+First National Conference on Race Betterment

 The First National Conference on Race Betterment was held at the Battle Creek Sanitarium (John Harvey Kellogg is its owner), on June 1–6, 1914.
 Over 400 delegates attended the conference.
 The topic of the conference was to improve the health and quality of the human race taking hereditarian and environmental effects into concern.
 A eugenics registry was suggested by Kellogg to promote individuals to concern their marriage in terms of heredity.
 Other subject themes included the elimination of tobacco, alcohol, and prostitution through stricter laws.
 The conference received much public interest, and thus gave the foundation the chance to be present on the Panama Pacific Exposition in San Francisco on August 4–8, 1915.

-The Second National Conference on Race Betterment
+Second National Conference on Race Betterment

 The second conference was held in San Francisco during the days of the Panama Pacific Exposition (August 4–8, 1915).
 This conference had fewer delegates and professional papers compared to the previous one.
 A eugenics registry was again encouraged by Kellogg.

-Panama Pacific Exposition
+Panama–Pacific Exposition

 The theme of the 1915 exposition included "acceleration of all that the New world had accomplished" since Columbus' discovery of America, the opening of Panama Canal, the reconstruction of San Francisco from the 1906 earthquake, and "multiculturalist ambitions", etc. "Novelty" was a most import element can be found everywhere.

 The "scientific" doctrine of race betterment through the practice of eugenics was part of the exposition.
-The Race Betterment Congress was held by the Exposition, and leading eugenicists made speeches on the best methods for achieving higher racial purity (Kellogg's support of eugenic registry as an example).
+The Race Betterment Congress was held by the exposition, and leading eugenicists made speeches on the best methods for achieving higher racial purity (Kellogg's support of eugenic registry as an example).

 In addition to their meeting in the beginning of August, the Race Betterment Foundation also had a spot in the Palace of Education.
 They advertised eugenics and reminded passers-by of the race's glorious past and possible future.
 Their contribution, according to Frank Morton Todd, the official historian of the Exposition, showed "the necessity for its work".

-Besides the section of Eugenics, the exposition had a mile long stretch of Joy Zone that re-created villages of natives in a depiction of life in far-away lands.
+Besides the section of eugenics, the exposition had a mile long stretch of Joy Zone that re-created villages of natives in a depiction of life in far-away lands.
 The description was stereotypical and racial, which was intended to express the necessity of eugenics movements.